bdunko/Charon-s-Obol/notes/Obol/Planning.md

 			- [ ] Achilles - make a new icon for the heads.
 The tails keeps the heel icon.
 		- [ ] MouseWatcher seems to create lag.
 Profile this.
 		- [ ] Increase the price multiplier for Obols a bit more.
-		- [x] Ensure boreas cannot be used on monsters.
-		- [ ] Icarus - include a warning indicator above (flashing exclaimiation point) if all coins are on heads.
-We can also add this for Achilles on tails.
 		- [ ] Thorns turn animation may not be working properly (check obol), unconfirmed
-		- [ ] Curse and Doomed icon should be brighter purple.
-Blends too much with background.
 		- [ ] Numbers on face label of labyrinth walls is inconsistent.
 		- [ ] Minotaur tooltip should show charges even when 1.
 		- [ ] EnemyRow should be a few pixels lower.
 		- [ ] When triggering payoffs, after winning the minotaur trial, we don't need to keep going.
 This cuases a use after free crash.
 In payoff, when iterating on enemy row, simply skip over coins that hvae been freed or marked for destroy.
-		- [x] Prometheus is doing something weird on upgrade (?) - I think the flame number both in tooltip and in the corner is not showing the decimal places when it should.
-		- [ ] Add "Ignite heals instead of hurts" back to Heph passive as a slight bonus.
+		- [ ] Add "ignite does not hurt you" back to Heph passive as a slight bonus.
 		- [ ] Charon's malice particles reset after each payoff.
 Don't do that.
-		- [x] Prometheus tooltip should be more clear that it is a permanent forever boost.
 		- [ ] When you die, when you start a new run, there are still malice particles from Charon for a second.
-		- [ ] Dolos tooltip should be more clear that it is permanent.
 		- [ ] Cursed/Blessed may have broken visual indicators; should have scanline?
 		- [ ] Something wrong with Dike, game crashes when used.
 		- [ ] Make the heal heart green instead of red.
-		- [ ] Proteus should not be able to tranbsform into a Proteus.
+		- [ ] Proteus should not be able to transform into a Proteus.
 		- [ ] Tantalus face label text should be blue, as it is a special type of gain souls power.
-		- [ ] Telemachus - add border back to icon.
 		- [ ] Primed effect is too harsh, make it more slight.
 		- [ ] If you have a pentobol or drachma and not heph token, it still displays an upgrade price of 0.
 This can happen from telemachus.
 Can_upgrade should return false here.
 		- [ ] Upgrading an Obol (generic) in the shop does not properly update the tooltip or face label.
-I shoudl also check for Aeneas... thinking maybe we are not calling to update the payoff amount but we should.
+I should also check for Aeneas... thinking maybe we are not calling to update the payoff amount but we should.
-		- [ ] Achilles should be a bit weaker.
-		- [x] Soul to life conversion - make sure this is like 1 to 5 still.
 		- [ ] After a trial round, the end round button was still showing a quota.
-		- [ ] Echidna and Typhon should spawn some monsters at the start of their fight too.
-		- [x] Manticore - downgrade a coin twice.
-		- [x] Hypnos - make it not work on nemesis.
 		- [ ] Trial icons on map should glow red, not purple.
 	- [ ] **Balance Tweaks**
+		- [ ] Achilles should be a bit weaker.
+		- [ ] Icarus - include a warning indicator above (flashing exclaimiation point) if all coins are on heads.
+We can also add this for Achilles on tails.
+		- [ ] Daedalus - require different powers on both sides
+		- [ ] Hestia patron token - buff - 20% 30% 40%
+		- [ ] Echidna and Typhon should spawn some monsters at the start of their fight too.
 		- [ ] Monsters should be stronger.
 		- [ ] Charon's malice should activate a bit more often.
 		- [ ] Monsters spawned by Charon should scale denom with round_count.